 Appellants have presented a litany of issues that they believe the local board should have considered in its analysis of the impact of the school closure on the COMAR factors.
 They assert that the local board's failure to consider all of these issues renders the school closing decision arbitrary or unreasonable.
 A local board is not required to discern and analyze every possible issue that relates to each of the COMAR factors.
 Rather, as explained above, the local board is simply required to consider the impact of the closure on the factor in making its decision.

-In addition, we reiterate that COMAR does not require a local board to explain how much weight it has placed on each factor.
+We reiterate that COMAR does not require a local board to explain how much weight it has placed on each factor.
 Langston Hughes Community Action Assn v.
 Baltimore City Bd. of Sch.
 Commr's, MSBE Op.
 No. 15-34 (2015).
-So long as there is adequate reason, one criterion alone can outweigh the others such that a local board's decision should prevail.
-See Kensington Elementary Sch.
+So long as there is adequate reason, supported by at least one criterion that outweighs the other factors, a local board's decision in a school closing should prevail.
+Kensington Elementary Sch.
 PTA v.
 Montgomery County Bd. of Educ., 2 MSBE 671 (1982),